 GHSP suppliers will complete an annual revalidation in order to demonstrate continued conformance to proper engineering levels and performance to design intent.
 The annual revalidation will be documented on the supplier's production control plan.
 The annual revalidation will be completed and available upon request for parts produced more than 1 year from the last full PPAP approval date.
 Suppliers are not required to submit annual packages unless requested.
 However, suppliers are responsible to develop a system to conduct annual revalidation, independent of GHSP's request and annual revalidation submission packages should be readily available according to the retention policy described in Section 8.5.
+If a report is not requested, suppliers shall report the date when the validation was completed to the GHSP Supplier Quality Engineer.
 Annual revalidation packages require a minimum:

-1) 6 piece dimensional layout with all cavities represented if mold has $\leq 6$ cavities

-2) Material Certifications less than 1 year old, unless raw material turn is <= 1 turn per year.

-3) Annual Performance testing (DVP&R) per annual revalidation section of control plan approved at original PPAP.
+- 1) 6 piece dimensional layout with all cavities represented if mold has <= 6 cavities - 2) Material Certifications less than 1 year old, unless raw material turn is <= 1 turn per year. - 3) Annual Performance testing (DVP&R) per Annual Revalidation or Continual Conformance section of control plan approved at original PPAP.